mfreema5/HUM380-GameDesign/Bibliography/Removing gamification from an Enterprise SNS.md

 What is the non-game goal for users that the gamification is supposed to enhance?

-They report that short, low-value posts &ldquosubsided&rdquo after removing points system.
+They report that short, low-value posts &ldquo;subsided&rdquo; after removing points system.
 Did the compare proportions of long-to-short posts?
 Did the points system only increase noise, and not signal?

 ###What’s the evidence for each of those claims?